Applying to ETIM

 Applicants to the ETIM program must submit an updated resume describing the applicant’s educational and professional background.

-Resumes can be submitted in several ways: by uploading an electronic copy to the Employment submission option on the ETIM page on the online application, by email to firstname.lastname@example.org, or by mail to the ETIM admissions office address listed to the right.
+Resumes can be submitted by uploading an electronic copy to the Employment submission option on the ETIM page on the online application.

 Essays answer the following questions.
 Dual degree applicants should address goals for both programs: